 “I know you feel bad but the reason you feel bad is because you think I’m doing things that are against you when that is so far from the truth.
-I do things to protect you, to protect us because I want us to live a happy life.
+I do things to protect you, to protect us, because I want us to live a happy life.

-“I realize I hurt you, and for that I’m so sorry”
+“I realize I hurt you, and for that, I’m so sorry”

-Many manipulators know the drill: Seek to understand your pain first and foremost, then tell you what you want to hear.
+Many manipulators know the drill: Understand your pain first and foremost, then tell you what you want to hear.

 “I never want to hurt you.”

-It’s very common for them to make a sweeping statement like this.
-I never or I always are two examples of a sweeping statement, but there are more of course.
+It’s very common for manipulators to make a sweeping statement like this.
+“I never” and “I always” are two examples of sweeping statements, but there are more of course.

 “I now know I have something to work on in myself”

-This is an excellent placating statement.
-It’s more of what you want to hear.
-This gives them a foot even further in the door for more discussion.
-When a manipulative person admits they have work to do on themselves, it may sound like a step forward.
-But it’s usually only a delay that buys them more time to keep manipulating.
+When they see you acknowledging and appreciating their comments, it gives them a foot even further in the door for more “discussion”.
+When a manipulative person admits they have work to do on themselves, it may sound like a step forward but it’s usually only a delay tactic that buys them more time to keep manipulating.

 “But please understand that when you cry and say things about me”